nic-dgl103-f24-dlu1/project-kaijos/.github/README.md

 #### Footer

 1. Logo
-2. Heading: "Contact Us"
+2. Paragraph: General information about CVFM
-3. Paragraph: Contact information
+3. Paragraph: Territory Acknowledgement
+4. Heading: "Quick Links"
-4. Navigation: Same as Header
+5. Navigation: Same as Header
+6. Heading: "Contact Us"
+7. Paragraph: Contact information
+8. Heading: "Social Media"
-5. Social Media Icons
+9. Social Media Icons
-6. Territory Acknowledgement
-7. Disclaimer: “This is a fictional website that was designed and coded as an educational exercise.
+10. Disclaimer: “This is a fictional website that was designed and coded as an educational exercise.
 It is not intended to be seen outside of the class environment.
 None of the content and images were approved by the business owner.”

 ### About Us Page